 5. Celebrate the Wins, Big and Small

-Business teams stop to celebrate goals met and so should couples.
+Business teams stop to celebrate goals met, and so should couples.
 Whether it’s finally paying off that last bit of debt, surviving a tough parenting phase, or hitting a shared fitness goal, acknowledge it.

 Celebration reinforces connection.
 And it keeps the process of building a life together from feeling like one long to-do list.